s-ol/alive/docs/internals/extensions.md

         if math.random! < 0.1
           @add true

-In the constructor, you should call the super-constructor `EventStream.new` to set the event type.
+In the constructor, you should call the super-constructor `EvtStream.new` to set the event type.
 Often this will be a custom event that is only used inside your extension (such as e.g. the `midi/port` type in the [midi][modules-midi] module), but it can also be a primitive type like `'num'` in this example.
 In